 /**

-@brief Callback for track switching completion.
+@brief Callback for when a track change is complete.

-@param player The player pointer.
+@param player The player instance.

 */